 Avionics technicians inspect and test all the electrical and computer systems that keep airplanes, helicopters, and spacecraft flying.
 They assemble and install the avionics equipment on various aircraft and aerospace projects, including radar systems, radio communications equipment, and flight controls.
 In addition to servicing and installing avionics equipment, avionics technicians test avionics systems to ensure they function properly before an aircraft can take off.
 They also repair malfunctioning systems.

-Check drawings for accuracy and applicability for assigned tasks and advises lead and/or supervisor of deficiencies
+- Check drawings for accuracy and applicability for assigned tasks and advises the lead and/or supervisor of deficiencies

 Education and experience

-Formal soldering training preferred or demonstrates acceptable performance
+- Formal soldering training is preferred or demonstrates acceptable performance

 Certificates, licenses, registrations

 As Avionics Technician, you will troubleshoot, repair, inspect, modify, and service aircraft avionics, electrical and electronic equipment.
 You will assist with mechanical and electrical removals and installations.
 Assist with maintenance at off-site locations and operate ground support equipment.

 - Have received training from an avionics/electrical Aircraft Technical School

 - Must have a basic set of hand tools with the ability to demonstrate Inventory and control of tools

 - Have an A Certification, P Certification, or A&P Certificate (preferred)